 What I object to, is the craze for machinery as such.
-The craze is for what they call labour-saving machinery.
-Men go on "saving labour", till thousands are without work and thrown on the open streets to die of starvation.
+The craze is for what call labour-saving machinery.
+Men go "saving labour", till without thousands are work and thrown on the open streets to die of starvation.
 I want to save time and labour, not for a fraction of mankind, but for all; I want the concentration of wealth, not in the hands of few, but in the hands of all.